28 Aug Railroad Park and History of the Railroad in Ashland

 The Apple Cider Man

-Ashland Southern Pacific depot – William Powell with his apple cider cart, early 1900s (photo courtesy of Terry Skibby)
+Ashland Southern Pacific depot – William Powell with his apple cider cart, early 1900s (photo from the Terry Skibby collection)

 Historic photos show bustling scenes filled with travelers and peddlers around the railroad depot.
 William Powell was one of the most successful Ashlanders at serving the stream of train passengers.
 He lived at 462 A Street with an apple orchard on his property behind the house.
 You can still see his apple trees (or descendants of his trees) from the Peerless Hotel parking area in the alley just behind the Peerless.